kaunel85/ong-bylaws/bylaws.md

 93. Guest Staying in the Chapter house
     1. All Alumni and Actives who are not tenants can sleep at the Fraternity House a maximum of two nights each week, but not on consecutive nights.
 Exceptions will be made for the night before and after Initiation.
-    2. Tenats and Members’ guests may use the living room as sleeping quarters a maximum of two nights each week, but not on consecutive nights, provided the Member is also on the premises.
+    2. Tenants and Members’ guests may use the living room as sleeping quarters a maximum of two nights each week, but not on consecutive nights, provided the Member is also on the premises.
     3. Anyone sleeping in common areas must be awake and have their area cleaned by 10am.
     4. The guest’s first priority upon waking up is to clean up after themselves, with the ultimate responsibility resting on the tenant or Member whose guest it is.
 This includes removing all bedding from the first floor.
 Failure to do so will result in a loss of privilege.